OrquestraCD/cfn-tf-custom-types/docs/triton.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/triton**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `account` - (Required) This is the name of the Triton account.
 * `user` - (Optional) This is the username to interact with the triton API.